Shares fall as oil prices sink after output accord fails

 Brent crude oil, which is used to price international crude oil, fell $1.81 to $41.29 a barrel early Monday, down 4.2 percent.
 It tumbled 7 percent in earlier trading.

-Oil-related stocks fell sharply, with China's offshore oil and gas producer CNOOC and refiner Sinopec both down about 3 percent in Hong Kong while commodity shares such as Australian mining giant BHP Billiton lost 3.2 percent.
+Oil-related stocks were off sharply, with China's offshore oil and gas producer CNOOC and refiner Sinopec both down about 3 percent in Hong Kong while commodity shares such as Australian mining giant BHP Billiton lost 3.2 percent.

 The slide in oil prices also dragged down currencies of resource-dependent countries.
 The Australian dollar fell 0.7 percent to 76.7 cents while the dollar rose 0.9 percent to 3.94 Malaysian ringgit.